albassort/Mario-Kart-Stream-Analyzer/README.md

 # Mario-Kart-Stream-Analyzer
 **By Caroline Marceano**

-A python script that watches mario cart footage, and outputs rank data
+A python script that watches Mario Kart footage, and outputs rank data

 # Version 2 notes:
     1. Todo.py was completely removed